SKARPG/6_DOF_robot/README.md

 bash start_inv_kin.sh
 ```

 Above commands will open Putty terminal and start inverse kinematics solver.
-You will be able to steer a robot via ESP console.
+You will be able to steer the robot via ESP console.

 You can also set up this program as a startup program following these instructions:
 https://learn.sparkfun.com/tutorials/how-to-run-a-raspberry-pi-program-on-startup#method-3-systemd